the-black-eagle/script.database.cleaner/README.md

 When operating in either of these modes, the add-on will not remove anything from the file table, but will instead remove or replace the specified path in the path table of the database and (optionally) call Kodi's built in clean library routine to clean/alter the other tables.
+If a user elects to remove or rename a path then once this procedure has been completed, the relevant setting will be automatically disabled again.
+Aborting the addon at the summary page DOES NOT reset these settings but does produce a logfile as detailed below.

-The script creates a logfile containing details of the paths removed or renamed.
-This can be found in Kodi's 'temp' directory.
+From V0.5.4 a logfile containing details of the paths removed or renamed is created and can be found in Kodi's 'temp' directory.
 The log is called 'database-cleaner.log'.
 If the log already exists, it will be renamed to 'database-cleaner.old.log'.
 The script will write to the log even if you 'abort' the clean.
 This allows users to do a 'dry run' to see exactly what paths are going to be affected in the database before actually